Brightscout/mattermost-test-management/data/test-cases/plugins/gitlab/context-menu-feature/Create_gitlab_issue.md

 **Step 1**

-1. Hover cursor over a non-system message and click on the `message-actions` then select `Create Gitlab Issue` on MM.
+1. Hover cursor over a user message and click on the `message-actions` then select `Create Gitlab Issue` on MM.
 2. In the `Create Gitlab Issue` modal, select and enter the details as per the requiement for the issue and click on `Submit` button on MM.
 3. Navigate to the issues in the selected project on Gitlab.

 **Step 2**

-1. Hover cursor over a non-system message and click on the `message-actions` then select `Create Gitlab Issue` on MM.
+1. Hover cursor over a user message and click on the `message-actions` then select `Create Gitlab Issue` on MM.
 2. In the `Create Gitlab Issue` modal, select and enter the details as per the requiement for the issue and then remove the selected project in the modal on MM.

 **Expected**